ibexa/documentation-developer/docs/getting_started/install_manually.md

     Swap space allows your system to utilize the hard drive to supplement capacity when RAM runs short.
 Composer install will fail if there is insufficient RAM available, but adding swap will allow it to complete installation.

-    Via the command line, you can set up and enable swap on your Debian machine via the following commands (as root):
+    Via the command line, you can set up and enable swap on your Debian machine with the following commands (as root):

     ``` bash
     fallocate -l 4G /swapfile